Understanding Parkinson's Disease -- Diagnosis and Treatment

 Some treatments focus on the effects of the disorder, rather than the causes.
 Your doctor might refer you to a physical therapist to restore normal body alignment, enhance balance and motor responses, and improve the ability to initiate motion.
 A physical therapist may also teach muscle-strengthening exercises to help with speaking or swallowing.

+It is very important to maintain a daily exercise program and to remain socially active.
 In many Parkinson's patients, a weakening of social ties because of physical difficulties can lead to depression.
 Antidepressants can help.
-In addition, the American Parkinson Disease Association can provide information about support groups and exercise classes in your area -- valuable sources of companionship.
+In addition, the American Parkinson Disease Association can provide information about support groups and exercise classes in your area -- valuable sources for companionship.